 Is baking soda edible?

 Baking soda, also known as sodium bicarbonate, is edible.
-Most people can consume a daily dose of up to 1/2 tsp without any adverse effects.
+Most people can consume 1/2 tsp of baking soda a day without any adverse effects.

 The human body can naturally synthesize sodium bicarbonate (baking soda)!
 The stomach, pancreas, and kidneys pull salt, water and carbon dioxide from the blood to naturally produce baking soda.